Shortness of Breath: Causes, Symptoms, and Treatment

 Shortness of breath can appear only in people who have less than 20 seconds for the

-simple DIY body-oxygen test (see the link below).
-If a person gets over 30 s for
+simple DIY body-oxygen test.
+If this person gets over X s for

 body and brain oxygenation, his or her shortness of breath disappears: easy natural treatment.
 This is experience of over 100 Soviet and Russian MDs who tested over 50,000 of their patients with air hunger.
 My breathing students reported the same results.
 Find out this number X in your bonus content right below here.